wilfordaf/wilfordaf/README.md

 ## 🤗 &nbsp;Introduction

-My name is **Yurpalov Sergey**, I'm a third year student of [ITMO](https://en.itmo.ru/en/) university enrolled in the programm "_Informational Systems_" from St. Petersburg, Russia.
+My name is **Yurpalov Sergey**, I'm a third year student of [ITMO](https://en.itmo.ru/en/) university enrolled in the program "_Informational Systems_" from Saint Petersburg, Russia.

 **_I'm always open for new opportunities and interesting projects!_**